bareos/bareos/docs/manuals/source/TasksAndConcepts/StorageBackends.rst

 redirects (code: 307) to redirect to the correct host.
 Unfortunately, the Droplet library does not support HTTP redirects.

-Requesting the device status only resturn a unspecific error:
+Requesting the device status only returns an unspecific error:

 .. code-block:: bconsole
    :caption: status storage